grant-curly/grant-curly/README.md

 > I cuddle/kiss ponies a lot - it doesn't mean I ship the characters nor is it meant to be romantic!

-> I don't hide a lot of people but I hide anyone under the proship tree near the mw area immediately - sorry if u were just sitting under there, didnt know about the area and I hide u unfairly, I just dont wanna risk it lol
+> I don't hide a lot of people but I hide anyone under the proship tree near the mw area immediately - sorry if u were just sitting under there & didnt know about the area and I hide u unfairly, I just dont wanna risk it lol

 </p> thanks 4 reading!!